 Net cash provided by operating activities for the year ended April 30, 2013, was \$2.8 million compared to \$2.1 million for the prior fiscal year.
 During fiscal years 2013 and 2012, the Company incurred \$6.5 million and \$5.8 million, respectively, in non-cash charges to earnings, including depreciation and amortization expense, inventory write downs, warranty and accounts receivable reserves, certain employee benefit plan expenses, including accounting for stock-based compensation and, in fiscal year 2012, the equity loss on its Elcom investment net of the gain on that investment.
 In fiscal year 2012, such non-cash charges were partially offset by the non-cash benefit of \$3.1 million resulting from the Company's reduction of a portion of the valuation allowance on its deferred tax assets.
-For fiscal year 2013, operating cash was reduced by increases to inventories and payment of estimated income taxes.
-For fiscal year 2012, operating cash was reduced by increases to accounts receivable and inventory.
+For fiscal year 2013, operating cash was reduced by increases to accounts receivable and inventory.
 In fiscal year 2014, the Company anticipates that it will maintain positive cash flow from operations by continuing to generate operating profits.